 Welcome to the DU Community!
-We’re thrilled to have you join us and want to make sure you feel confident and supported as you prepare to register for your Winter classes at DU.Ìý
+We’re thrilled to have you join us and want to make sure you feel confident and supported as you prepare to register for your Winter classes at DU.
+Our advising period for first-year students runs from November 3rd - December 19th.
+During this time, you can book a virtual meeting with an Academic Advisor to ensure you’re well-prepared.
+You will receive an email from the Office of Academic Advising with booking instructions for this meeting.Ìý

 Click the links below to navigate this page or jump to a section: